json420/degu/doc/rgi.rst

 When the request body is chunk-encoded, ``request['body']`` will be an instance of the ``session['rgi.ChunkedBody']`` class.

-Details of the standard API for these RGI request body wrappers is still being finalized, so for now, please see the reference implementations in Degu:
+Details of the standard API for these RGI request body objects is still being finalized, so for now, please see the reference implementations in Degu:

     * :class:`degu.base.Body`